CloudSecurityAlliance/CSA-Guidance/Domain 13- Security as a Service.md

 Providers of cloud BC/DR services back up data from individual systems, data centers, or cloud services to a cloud platform instead of relying on local storage or shipping tapes.
 They may use a local gateway to speed up data transfers and local recoveries, with the cloud service serving as the final repository for worst-case scenarios or archival purposes.

-#### Security management
+#### Security Management

-These services roll up traditional security management capabilities, such as EPP (endpoint) protection agent management, network security, mobile device management, and son into a single cloud service.
+These services roll up traditional security management capabilities, such as EPP (endpoint) protection, agent management, network security, mobile device management, and so on into a single cloud service.
 This reduces or eliminates the need for local management servers and may be particularly well suited for distributed organizations.

 #### Distributed Denial of Service Protection